All Episodes

 I still love this.

-Bob Schiefer got Axelrod on Sunday.
+Bob Schieffer got Axelrod on Sunday.

-He's gonna show up, he's gonna deliver a knockout punch.
+He's going to deliver a knockout punch.

-White house, this is Obama campaign.
+White House, this is Obama campaign.

 They got something.

-And I got them on my show, and they're gonna come here and they're gonna announce the blockbuster.
+And they're going to come here and they're going to announce the blockbuster.

 And they leak out this business of foreign money, Chamber of Commerce, a corrupt representative of foreign interests.